 - Chin-Mae: Meaning “truth,” this is a pure, sweet-sounding name.

 - Chung-Hee: A solid and powerful choice, Chung-Hee means “righteous.”

 - Dae-Hyun: This name can translate as “big show-off,” so you could have your hands full!

 - Gi: Meaning “brave,” Gi is a mighty, courageous name for a fearless little boy.

-- Ha-Kun: This name means “rooted in intelligence.”
+- Hak-Kun: This name means “rooted in intelligence.”
 Perfect if you want to encourage a bright spark.

-- In-Su: This melodical name means “preserving wisdom.”
-Ideal for a little one wise beyond their years.
+- In-Su: Meaning “preserving wisdom.”
+Ideal for a little one wise beyond their years. 🦉

 - Kija: This regal name is shared by a legendary king who brought Chinese culture to the Korean people millennia ago.

 - Kwang-Sun: This one means “wide goodness.”
 Appropriate for a little bundle bringing so much joy.

 - Kyong: Another name that means “brightness,” Kyong simply rolls off the tongue.